ClosingBracket/osv/README.md

 The -v is for kvm's vhost that provides better performance and its setup requires a tap and thus we use sudo.

-By default OSv spawns a dhcpd that auto config the virtual nics.
+By default OSv spawns a dhcpd that automatically configures the virtual nics.
 Static config can be done within OSv, configure networking like so:

 ```